Does Tom Cruise Have Cancer?

 Q: Why is it important to rely on reliable sources?

-A: Reliable sources, such as official statements from the individual or their representatives, medical professionals, or reputable news outlets, provide accurate and trustworthy information.
-Relying on such sources helps avoid the spread of false information and ensures responsible journalism.
+A: Reliable sources, such as reputable news outlets or official statements, provide accurate and verified information.
+Relying on such sources helps avoid the spread of false information and ensures that the public is well-informed.